Ashleigh McSidhe, known for nearly 40 years in the Pagan Community as Moondancer, has been a student of the Craft since 1964.

 Along the way I’ve had the fortune to meet a number of interesting people from other streams of the Craft, studied with a few of them and declined to do so with others. (“Back in the day”, I used to be able to say that I knew pretty much everyone who was public in the Craft at least by name.
 Times have changed -=a lot=- since then!)

 In 1981, following that service, I met Raven, and made her the Lady of my Life; we’ve been together ever since.
-In 1984, Raven and I met two Elders from the Tuatha de Danann Tradition, another branching of the NECTW Tree, and we were reinitiated/elevated to 3° “by the Old Rites” — meaning those of the N.E.C.T.W. itself, we began a process that resulted in the both of us being brought formally into the N.E.C.T.W., and in.
+In 1984, Raven and I met two Elders from the Tuatha de Danann Tradition, another branching of the NECTW Tree, and we were reinitiated/elevated to 3° “by the Old Rites” — meaning those of the N.E.C.T.W. itself, we began a process that resulted in the both of us being brought formally into the N.E.C.T.W.

 Shortly thereafter, we moved from California to Washington, and began a new Chapter.
 Around 1992 we connected with the Historian of the N.E.C.T.W., and in 1993, Raven was elevated to High Priestess and I to High Priest.